vieilfrance/wp-kidsrus-theme/readme.txt

-This is the official wordpress theme for the blog Kids'r Us.
+This is the official wordpress theme for the blog Kidz'r Us.
 Simple, nice and modern.